rtCamp/Frappe-Manager/docs/commands/create.md

 ### Run a pre-built app image

 --base-image is the image the containers run.
-Here it is the app image itself, and fm switch moves the bench to later tags from there.
+Here it is the app image itself, and fm switch moves the bench to later images from there.

 ```bash
 fm create mybench --runtime image --base-image ghcr.io/acme/mybench:v15-20260822